 - 4.2.1 CPC Measures have the same effect as an Exemption granted under Rule 64 in that they modify the compliance requirements of a Connection Applicant.
-The Host NSP must verify the Connection Applicant's compliance with the agreed measures before allowing a connection to be energised and provide the ISO with appropriate commissioning records that the CPC Measures achieve the desired intent. - 4.2.2 Should CPC Measures impose obligations on either the Host NSP or the ISO, then those compliance obligations must also be met at any time the CPC Facility is connected to the NWIS. - 4.2.3 Implemented CPC Measures must be sufficient to ensure that: - (a) The CPC Facility poses no credible threat to the NWIS's security or reliability. - (b) They do not adversely affect in any way another participant's ability to manage in accordance with the PNR and to a GEIP standard a credible contingency or any other credible threat to the NWIS's security or reliability.
+The Host NSP must verify the Connection Applicant's compliance with the agreed measures before allowing a connection to be energised and provide the ISO with appropriate commissioning records that the CPC Measures achieve the desired intent. - 4.2.2 Should CPC Measures impose obligations on either the Host NSP or the ISO, then those compliance obligations must also be met at any time the CPC Facility is connected to the NWIS. - 4.2.3 Implemented CPC Measures must be sufficient to ensure that: - (a) The CPC Facility poses no credible threat to the NWIS's security or reliability; and - (b) neither the CPC Facility nor the CPC Measures will adversely affect in any way the ISO's, the ISO Control Desk's, an Incident Controller's or a registered NSP's ability to manage to a GEIP standard a credible contingency or any other credible threat to the NWIS's security or reliability regardless of the location or locations in the NWIS the credible contingency or other credible threat occurs in or emerges from.

-4.3 Eligibility requirements
+4.3 Eligibility Requirements